-Data drawn from a collection of National Institute for Health Research-supported COVID-19 vaccine studies has informed key decisions made for the UK’s booster programme.
+Data drawn from a collection of NIHR-supported COVID-19 vaccine studies has informed key decisions made for the UK’s booster programme.

 This week, the Joint Committee on Vaccination and Immunisation (JCVI) updated its advice on the COVID-19 vaccine booster programme, and based their views on early data from the COV-BOOST study, which was run at 18 NIHR sites across England, Scotland and Wales.

 Backed by £19.3 million of government funding through the Vaccines Taskforce and supported by the NIHR-funded National Vaccination Immunisation Evaluation Consortium (NISEC), COV-BOOST is the first study in the world to provide vital data on the impact of a third vaccine dose on patients’ immune responses.

 Initial data made available to the JCVI indicates that booster doses of COVID-19 vaccines are generally well tolerated and provide a substantial increase in vaccine-induced immune responses.
 In particular, mRNA vaccines provide a strong booster effect, regardless of whether the primary course was with the Pfizer-BioNTech or the Oxford-AstraZeneca vaccine.

 The COV-BOOST trial studied the use of seven different COVID-19 vaccines when given as a third ‘booster’ dose, including three of them also as a half dose, on participants representative of the UK population who have received COVID vaccine - those who had had two doses of Oxford-AstraZeneca or Pfizer-BioNTech.